MohitGuptaC/emotion-detection/README.md

 An Android application that uses machine learning to detect emotions from facial expressions in real-time using camera capture or gallery images.

+## Dataset
+This project uses the FER+ image classification dataset from:
+> Barsoum, E., Zhang, C., Canton Ferrer, C., & Zhang, Z. (2016).
+Training deep networks for facial expression recognition with crowd-sourced label distribution.
+In Proceedings of the 18th ACM International Conference on Multimodal Interaction (ICMI '16) (pp. 279–283).
+ACM.

 ## Features

 - **Real-time Camera Capture**: Take photos using the device camera for emotion analysis